Huegoxaga/notes/cloud-services/aws.md

 Provide Persistent Storage

-- Each bucket belong to a certain region and replicated across multiple availbility zones.
+- All buckets(global) are shown in the `S3` console.
+However, each bucket belong to a certain region and can be replicated across multiple regions.
 - A file name is called key.

 ### CLI Commands